 “Ray of Hope…” was initiated as a Social Service organization at Hyderabad by 8 close friends from Engineering on November 21st 2005.
 We comprise of students of the IITs & the IIMs, and also corporate employees working for various MNCs in India and the USA.
-From a short-term campaign to fund for 300 children at Shishu Vihar, Hyderabad, as of March 2009, we’ve grown into a 630 strong family not limited to its members. but also includes the most important members who are the 2500 challenged people we have supported so far.
-We have spread across 10 major cities in India and 4 the USA.
+From a short-term campaign to fund for 300 children at Shishu Vihar, Hyderabad, as of now, we’ve supported over 10000 of the underprivileged and have spread across 10 major cities in India and 4 in the USA.

 Our aim is to integrate forces such as NGOs, the Govt., the Corporate world, and the local as well as the global community

 To promote national integration, nation building activities and uplift the poorest of poor.
-To work for the socio-economic fortification of the society irrespective of caste, creed, sex, color and religion.
+To work for the socio-economic fortification of the ciety irrespective of caste, creed, sex, color and religion.

 To reach the unreached and transform their lives positively for an overall enhancement of our nation.